Online allergy testing (self collection at home) in any part of the UK Scotland, Wales, Northern Ireland & England.

 Intolerance can be diagnosed by the exclusion of foods one by one, with further reintroduction in a blinded manner, confirming the absence or return of the symptoms.

-Do not be fooled by the widely available IgG tests online for food intolerance.
+Do not be fooled by the widely available online, cheap IgG tests for food intolerance.
 There is no need to change your diet if IgG antibodies to food are detected.

 The presence of IgG antibodies does NOT indicate an allergy or intolerance to a specific food.
 IgG antibodies to food are formed in all healthy people as a part of the digestion process.
 There is no specific screening test for intolerance at present.
 If you would like to do an at home allergy test, we offer that service.

 Have an allergy test using unique finger prick sample collection technology from the comfort of your own home in Scotland, Wales, Northern Ireland & England